MTD penalty points: how the new system works in 2026

 Penalties upon reaching the threshold

 Once you hit the designated points threshold, you incur a £200 fixed penalty.
 Any subsequent failure results in an additional £200 penalty.
+This structured penalty system is designed to be predictable and understandable, allowing taxpayers to plan and manage their finances more effectively.
 Late payments also attract a separate penalty of £200 plus daily interest at a rate 2.5% above the Bank of England base rate.
+This interest is applied from the date the payment was due until the date it is made, further emphasising the importance of timely compliance.

 Clearing your points record